Mugilan-Codes/book-library/README.md

 ## Todo

-1. Refactor Code
+1. Refactor Code - Change to Classes
-1. Add Local Storage
+1. Convert to Firebase
 1. Convert from tables to cards
 1. Ability to add images
 1. Editing the Book
-1. Change to firebase storage when UI is clean

 ## Resources